 \section{Introduction}

 Recent progress in experimental neuroscience has enabled researchers to record from a large number of neurons while animals perform naturalistic behaviors in sensory-rich environments.
 An important prerequisite to analyzing these data is to identify how the high-dimensional neural data is related to the corresponding behaviors and environmental settings.
-Traditionally, researchers often employ a two-step approach, involving first dimensionality reduction on neural data followed by a post-hoc investigation of the latent structure of neural recordings with respect to experimental variables of interest such as stimuli or behavior \cite{wu2017gaussian, zhao2017variational, saxena2019towards, bahg2020gaussian, pei2021neural}.
-Researchers may also specifically design latent variable models (LVMs) that extract low-dimensional structure in neural data using these experimental variables of interest \cite{aoi2020prefrontal,mante2013context, zhou2020learning, hernandez2018nonlinear}.
-However, recent deep learning advancements allow for both experimental and behavioral variables to be part of a single latent-variable model \cite{schneider2023learnable,hurwitz2021targeted, sani2021modeling, singh2021neural}, thus opening a new avenue for unsupervised discoveries on the relationship between neural activity and behavior.
+Traditionally, researchers often employ a two-step approach, involving first dimensionality reduction on neural data followed by a post-hoc investigation of the latent structure of neural recordings with respect to experimental variables of interest such as stimuli or behavior \citep{wu2017gaussian, zhao2017variational, saxena2019towards, bahg2020gaussian, pei2021neural}.
+However, recent deep learning advancements allow for both experimental and behavioral variables to be part of a single latent-variable model \citep{schneider2023learnable,hurwitz2021targeted, sani2021modeling, singh2021neural}, thus opening a new avenue for unsupervised discoveries on the relationship between neural activity and behavior.

-The existing approaches that jointly model neural activity and behavior are limited in that they often rely on a single latent space to describe data from both modalities \cite{schneider2023learnable,hurwitz2021targeted}, making it difficult for practitioners to isolate latent features that are shared across and independent to neural activity or behavior.
-Approaches that do isolate modality specific and shared latent structure either do so with no temporal structure \cite{gundersen2019end, kleinman2022gacs, singh2021neural, wu2018multimodal, shi2019variational, brenner2022multimodal}, or use a relatively inflexible linear dynamical system \cite{sani2021modeling}.
-Moreover, because of the deep neural network mapping from latents to observations, such existing multi-modal approaches generate latent spaces that are not obviously related to experimental variables of interest, and so additional ad hoc model features are often added to aid in interpretability and analysis in neuroscience settings \cite{schneider2023learnable, hurwitz2021targeted, zhou2020learning}.
+The existing approaches that jointly model neural activity and behavior are limited in that they often rely on a single latent space to describe data from both modalities \citep{schneider2023learnable,hurwitz2021targeted}, making it difficult for practitioners to isolate latent features that are shared across and independent to neural activity or behavior.
+Approaches that do isolate modality specific and shared latent structure either do so with no temporal structure \citep{gundersen2019end, kleinman2024gacs, singh2021neural, wu2018multimodal, shi2019variational, brenner2022multimodal}, or use a relatively inflexible linear dynamical system \citep{sani2021modeling}.
+Moreover, because of the deep neural network mapping from latents to observations, many existing multi-modal approaches generate latent spaces that are not obviously related to experimental variables of interest, and so additional model features are often added to aid in interpretability and analysis in neuroscience settings \citep{schneider2023learnable, hurwitz2021targeted, zhou2020learning}.